jinbeniyama/tdr/README.md

 ## Usage
-Here 3-bands observation by Seimei/TriCCS is assumed.
+Here g-band data taken with Seimei/TriCCS is condidered.
 All bands data could be analyzed by the same way.

 Fits data taken with TriCCS have format like `TRCS00005180.fits`.

-First 4 characters `TRCS` means TriCCS, next 7 characters are the exposure ID and the last 1 character is band identical number (0:g-band, 1:r-band, 2:i/z-band).
+First 4 characters `TRCS` means the instrument *TriCCS*, next 7 characters are the exposure ID and the last 1 character is band identical number (`0` for g-band, `1` for r-band and `2` for i/z-band).

-After each reduction stage, a prefix is added to the fits name.
+After each reduction stage, a prefix is added to the filename.
 History can be checked in fitsheader as well.

-### 1. Primary reduction
+### 1. Calibration
 Here, consider the situation:
-exposure time of object frame is 10 s, exposure time of flat frame is 1 s and 1s, 10s dark frames are obtained (all in g-band).
+exposure time for object frame is 10 s, exposure time for flat frame is 1 s and 1s, 10s dark frames are obtained (all in g-band).

+The obtained fits are

 1. object `TRCS00000010.fits` (10 s)
 2. dark for flat `TRCS00000020.fits` (1s)
 3. dark for object `TRCS00000030.fits` (10s)
 4. flat `TRCS00000040.fits` (1s)
 .

-Dark subtraction and flat fielding are done as following.
+The, dark subtraction and flat fielding are done as following.

 First, create master dark frame.

-The master dark has prefix `d` like `dTRCS00000020.fits`,
+The master dark has prefix `d` like `dTRCS00000020.fits`.

 ```
 [usage]